 Ease of Setup

-The BOB is easy to setup compared to the competition, and it took us just over 6 minutes to get it out of the box and ready to use.
-The manual is clear with good pictures arranged throughout the text where they are relevant.
-There is only one language per instruction manual, which is nice.
+The BOB is easy to set up and took us just over 6 minutes to assemble.
+The manual is clear with good pictures where relevant.
+There is only one language per manual, which is nice.
 The assembly is quick and requires no tools.
-We liked the new quick release change to the rear wheels over the previous version's release.
+We like the new quick-release change to the rear wheels over the previous version's release.